Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 Advanced Placement (AP)

 A student who receives a score of 4 or 5 on an Advanced Placement Test in high school will receive credit for the appropriate Otterbein equivalent course.
-Proficiency rather than credit will be noted for a score of 3 for any Otterbein equivalent course except Integrative Studies courses (INST) and Mathematics (MATH) courses or their substitutes.
-Exemption from INST courses and INST substitutes requires a score of 4 or 5.
+Proficiency rather than credit will be noted for a score of 3 for any Otterbein equivalent course except Integrative Studies courses (INST), Psychology (PSYC), Physics (PHYS), and Mathematics (MATH) courses.
+Exemption from INST courses requires a score of 4 or 5.
 Proficiency means that the Otterbein equivalent course may be skipped when it is a required, prerequisite, or co-requisite course.

 Score = 4 or 5: credit granted for Otterbein equivalent course